 2. Be Aware of Scams

-Before signing a lease or even contacting a landlord about an available tenancy, put on your cynical cap and evaluate the listing carefully.
+Before signing a lease or even contacting a landlord about an available tenancy, evaluate the listing carefully.
 With the frequency of property management scams out there, you can never be too careful.

 - The landlord/property manager asks for money upfront before you sign a lease agreement or view the property